Binge-watching a TV show needs to be recognized as the therapeutic exercise it is

 Binge watching isn’t something that Millennials and Netflix created, by the way.
 Back in the day, it used to just be called “there’s an X-Files marathon on, so I’m not coming over, but you can come here.”
 Of course, all the streaming networks these days and the fact that there’s just so much content out there mean the world is basically a TV lover’s dream in 2017.

 Not only can you spend countless hours watching whatever cinematic HBO show everybody is talking about these days, but classics are out there just waiting to be devoured.
 (Like, Melrose Place is on Netflix.
 You’re welcome.)
 You can find whatever your little heart desires with just a few clicks and your credit card number — and you should never beat yourself up for enjoying every single minute of it.

 Sometimes all that content can be overwhelming, and we turn to our comfort shows.
 Whenever the world and Twitter become too much for me, there’s nothing I love more than hitting play on Grey’s Anatomy and starting from scratch.
 Sure, I know the plot lines so thoroughly that I don’t have to pause every time I get up to throw my laundry in the dryer, so it’s not like I can pretend that following the threads of the story is somehow helping my brain become more agile.
 But it’s relaxing, much like knitting, baking a pie, or doing some yoga would be.
-(And, for the record, those are all things one can do while watching TV.)
+(And, for the record, those are all things one can do while watching TV.) false

 Why do we hate on TV so much?

 Media theorist Steven Johnson suggested as far back as 2005 that since “television narratives have become increasingly complex, they require viewers to follow more storyline threads and juggle more characters and their relationships.
 All of this makes the audience more cognitively sophisticated.”

 I don’t know that my TV watching makes me smarter, but it is all sorts of relaxing.